szal-jarocin/RepRapFirmware/README.md

 * External interrupts (i.e., fan rpm etc) are limited to 3.
 * Hardware Timers may be used generate 3 PWM frequencies used by RepRapFirmware: 10Hz, 50Hz and 250Hz by default, to provide PWM to non-PWM pins or support multiple PWM frequencies to run at the same time.
 This is in addition to the Hardware PWM which is configured to generally run at 250Hz.
 * Reduced number of networking buffers and reduced MTU to save memory.
-* Only 1 HTTP session at a time.
+* Only 2 HTTP Sockets and Responders.
+Only 1 HTTP session at a time.
 * Disabled Ftp and Telnet interfaces
 * Configuration:
   * GCode [M350](https://duet3d.dozuki.com/Wiki/Gcode#Section_M350_Set_microstepping_mode) - Microstepping for boards included in this port is done via hardware and thus M350 is not required.
 You may include it in your config.g if you like, but the command has no effect on the operation of the firmware.